Welcome to St Nicholas!

 On Friday 16th November, St. Nicholas Year 5 enjoyed a fantastic trip to the Castle Museum in York.
 They were given a quick tour of the World War I exhibition, which gave them a fascinating insight into the bravery of soldiers on the front-line.
 This was followed by preparation of their very own peace-time tea, which included corned beef sandwiches, marmalade sandwiches, peppermint creams, and marzipan sweets.
 This was shared in the style of a traditional street party on Kirkgate, and finished with a brilliant singsong of traditional war-time tunes.
 A fantastic experience for everyone involved and as always, thank you to those adults who accompanied us and helped out.

 Year 5 Visit to Stockbridge

-On Friday 29th September, Year 5 spent an enjoyable afternoon at Stockbridge Technology Centre in Cawood.
+On Friday 28th September, the sun was shining, and Year 5 spent an enjoyable afternoon at Stockbridge Technology Centre in Cawood.